A story of how renovations to a preschool improved child and staff health and helped stabilize the center’s finances.

 Mission Creek was a collaboration between Mercy Housing and the San Francisco Redevelopment Agency, the San Francisco Department of Public Health, and the San Francisco Public Library.

-The Fund brings new forms of financing to community development.
+The Healthy Neighborhoods Equity Fund (HNEF) brings new forms of financing to community development.
 The projects in the Fund are near transit, have good density, and are built in ways that promote health, from parks and green space to access to fresh and healthy food.

 To be part of the Healthy Neighborhoods Equity Fund, projects must meet certain criteria, one of which is to score above 50 on the “healthscore rating system.”
 The system determines how much impact the project will have on people’s lives, particularly their health.